Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Introduction

-Sauron applies filter pruning during optimization in a \textit{single phase}, while most filter pruning frameworks consist of three distinct phases: Pre-training the model, pruning its filters, and fine-tuning to compensate for the loss of accuracy (or re-training from scratch \cite{liu2019metapruning,chang2020ucp}).
-Other approaches combine pruning with training \citep{you2019gate,zhao2019variational,he2019filter,singh2019play} or fine-tuning \cite{luo2020autopruner,lin2018accelerating}, resulting in two-phase frameworks, and other methods repeat these phases multiple times \cite{you2019gate,luo2020autopruner,basha2021deep}.
-Single-phase filter pruning methods \cite{zhao2019variational}, such as Sauron, are advantageous since they require fewer hyperparameters and design decisions, including the number of epochs for training and fine-tuning, pruning iterations, or whether to combine pruning with training or fine-tuning.
-In particular, Sauron does not insert additional parameters into the optimized architecture to identify filter candidates for pruning, such as channel importance masks \cite{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data}.
+Most filter pruning frameworks consist of three distinct phases: Pre-training the model, pruning its filters, and fine-tuning or re-training to compensate for the loss of performance due to pruning \citep{liu2019metapruning,chang2020ucp}.
+Another class of methods combine pruning with training \citep{you2019gate,zhao2019variational,he2019filter,singh2019play} or fine-tuning \citep{luo2020autopruner,lin2018accelerating}, resulting in two-phase frameworks, and yet other methods repeat these phases multiple times \citep{you2019gate,luo2020autopruner,basha2021deep}.
+Sauron, in contrast, applies filter pruning during optimization in a \textit{single phase}.
+This strategy is advantageous compared to multiple-phases methods because it requires fewer hyperparameters and design decisions \citep{huang2018data}, such as the number of epochs for training and fine-tuning, pruning iterations, or whether to combine pruning with training or fine-tuning.
+Additionally, Sauron does not insert new parameters into the optimized architecture to identify filter candidates for pruning, such as channel importance masks \citep{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data}.
 This avoids potential optimization hindrance and requires less extra training time and GPU memory.

-Sauron facilitates and promotes the formation of feature map clusters by optimizing a regularization term, and, unlike previous cluster-based approaches \cite{ding2019centripetal,he2019filter,basha2021deep}, Sauron does not enforce the number of these clusters.
-Since these clusters vary depending on the training data and across layers, the optimal number of feature maps per cluster is likely to differ.
+Sauron facilitates and promotes the formation of feature map clusters via a regularization term, and, unlike previous cluster-based approaches \citep{ding2019centripetal,he2019filter,basha2021deep}, Sauron does not enforce the number of the clusters.
+Since the number of the clusters is expected to vary depending on the training data and across layers, the optimal number of feature maps per cluster is likely to differ.
 Thus, determining the number of clusters is not trivial and may limit the accuracy and the pruning rate.

 Our specific contributions are the following: